ZopaPublic/react-components/etc/docs/migration-v2.md

 | `<CheckMarkIcon />` | `<CheckMarkIcon />` |
 | `<ZopaLogo />`      | `<ZopaIcon />`      |

-You shouldn't be using anymore:
+It would be best if you weren't using anymore:

 - `<Instagram />`
 - `<Twitter />`